 Julie Kay Roberts

-Julie Kay Roberts joined the National Oceanic and Atmospheric Administration (NOAA) as the Director of Communications in August 2017.
+Julie Kay Roberts is Deputy Chief of Staff and Director of Communications of the National Oceanic and Atmospheric Administration (NOAA).
 In her role, she is responsible for communicating the work of the Agency which stretches from the ocean floor to the surface of the sun.
 With more than twenty years of experience in the communication and emergency management fields, her experience was immediately valuable upon joining NOAA as catastrophic hurricanes and wildfires impacted the United States.

 Prior to moving to Tallahassee, Julie spent four years as a political appointee for President George W. Bush’s Administration in Washington, DC, serving in four departments.
 Her first appointment was in the Federal Emergency Management Agency, as scheduler for Director Joe Allbaugh.
 In 2001, Julie transitioned to the U.S. Department of Labor where she was Special Assistant to the Pension and Welfare Benefits Administration and later as Deputy Director of Scheduling for Secretary Elaine Chao.